More About Karen

 K I R K N E S S

-My yoga journey started with Ashtanga in the late 90’s when I landed on the mat for the first time in college at the University of Central Florida.
+My yoga journey started with Ashtanga in the late ’90s when I landed on the mat for the first time in college at the University of Central Florida.
 Between then and 2017, I undertook 7 trips to India to study with the Jois family and other senior Ashtanga teachers.
-I had the good fortune of meeting Karyn Stillwell as an early inspiration, then David Keil, and later Sarah Hatcher and Dena Kingsberg, who I will always consider my teachers even though my practice has fundamentally shifted.
+My western Ashtanga teachers are David Keil, Sarah Hatcher, and Dena Kingsberg, who I will always consider my teachers even though my practice has fundamentally shifted.
 I have trained with Janet Balsaskas in her Active Birth method, and have recently studied with Dr. Sarah Duvall as a Pregnancy and Postpartum Exercise Specialist.
 I did my 200 Hour in 2003 with Paul Dallaghan at what was then known as Centered Yoga in Koh Samui, Thailand.

-Along the way, I have professionalised as a yoga teacher and community maker.
+Along the way, I have professionalized as a yoga teacher and community maker.
 I founded Meadowlark Yoga based on my work as a freelance yoga teacher in Edinburgh since 2003.
-My personal practice has evolved into a daily meditation on healing and discovery, and I share this journey with others in my teachings.
+My personal practice has evolved into a daily meditation on healing and discovery, and I share this journey with others in my work as a movement teacher.

-My continuing study of anatomy brings me a grasp of what it means to have a body in terms of gross and subtle anatomy.
-Inspired by the Sāṃkhya philosophy of yoga, my understanding of gross anatomy fits in the framework of cosmology and I see the body as nothing separate from the rest of the Universe.
+Inspired by the Sāṃkhya philosophy of yoga, my understanding of human anatomy fits in the framework of cosmology and I see the body as nothing separate from the rest of the Universe.
 I was first inspired to learn the Yoga Sutras of Patanjali in Mysore with M.A.
-Jayashree, and now consider sounding, functional breath-movement, and pranayama to be my main personal practice.
+Jayashree, and now consider sounding, functional breath movement, and pranayama to be my main personal practice.

-As a movement teacher, I see the body as a nonlinear matrix of spirals and my work is centred on the spiral as a natural motif.
+I work with functional movement themes in rotation seated in the spectrum of soft tissues as informed by my extensive study of the body in research and practice.
+As a movement teacher, I see the body as a nonlinear matrix of spirals, and my work is centered on the spiral as a natural motif.
 My contribution to the yoga anatomy conversation is in the form of what I call the Five Filaments, a fascia-aware system for codifying biomotion into practical terms.
-I work with functional movement themes in rotation seated in the spectrum of soft tissues as informed by my extensive study of the body in research and practice.